 A latte is made using steamed milk and a 5mm layer of milk foam on top.

-Microfoam starts its life as regular steamed milk, but with a bit of extra aeration, you end up with microfoam.
+In contrast, the flat white is made with microform.
+Microfoam starts its life as regular steamed milk, but with a bit of extra aeration, you end up with microform.

+Microfoam has many tiny air bubbles, is much more velvety in texture, and has a distinct glossy finish.
 Most people forget how vital milk is when making good coffee.
 When milk is frothed using a steam wand, three distinct layers form:

 - At the bottom of the pitcher is heated milk.

-- At the top, you’ll find stiffer frothed milk (large bubbles).
+- At the top, you’ll find stiffer-frothed milk (large bubbles).